rickgennis/managebackups/src/managebackups.1.md

 **-s**, **--path** [*path*]
 : {FB-remote} Specifies which directories to backup in a faub-style backup.
 This option is only used on the REMOTE end, i.e. the server being backed up.
 See the FAUB-STYLE BACKUPS section below.
 Multiple paths can be specified via quoted parameters that are space delimited (--path "/usr /usr/local /root") or multiple directives (--path /usr --path /usr/local).
 Note: If specified on the commandline and in a selected profile, the commandline paths replace *all* of the ones in the profile for that one.

+**--ignoretouch**
+: {FB} Ignore changes to files compatible with the command-line 'touch' command (i.e. mtime changes but the content of the file is still identical).
+For example, the DHCP daemon often updates the mtime on /etc/resolv.conf even though its contents are still the same.
+This causes resolv.conf to get backed up each time and the entire backup to persist even with **--dataonly** selected, as now the backup has as least one change.  **--ignoretouch** ignores such mtime-only changes, which would result in resolv.conf getting hardlinked on the backup server to the previous backup's copy, the same as if it hadn't been 'touch'ed at all.
+Note:  This means that the mtime of such files (e.g. resolv.conf) in that backup will show the mtime of the previous time the file was backed up.
+But it will allow the entire backup to be removed on the next run if **--dataonly** is selected and no other files had actual content changes.

 ## 2. Pruning Options